numberjuani/strategy/README.md

 # Strategy Trading
-An Algo trading backtesting library.
+This library will have many tools for algorithmic trading.
+So far it only supports comprehensive backtests.
 To install:
 ```
 pip3 install git+https://github.com/numberjuani/strategy.git
 ```
-To use:
+## To use:
 Create a pandas dataframe with your trading signals in each row.
 These must be 1 for long, -1 for short, 0 for hold.
 Once you have that, do this:
 ```